 I’ve done both and I still couldn’t tell you that you MUST do one over the other.
 Each is amazing in their own way and I’d say that your Kruger experience wouldn’t be complete unless you did a self-drive in the national park and also spent a few nights in the luxury of one of the private game lodges on the outskirts of the park, in say, the world-renowned Sabi Sands.

 With self-drive, it’s very much a “choose your own adventure” experience.
 You get to decide which road to drive, what you want to try to find, and how long you want to stick around if you do find something.
-Things are a little more strict in the park as well as you have to be back by dark and you must stay on the paved tar roads (makes sense if you don’t want to become viral on YouTube).
+Things are a little more strict in the park as well as you have to be back by dark and you must stay on officially marked roads (makes sense if you don’t want to become viral on YouTube).

 With the private reserves, it’s a more pampered experience all around with better accommodations, food inclusive, an experienced ranger, and professional animal tracker.
 In the bush that means much higher chances of seeing the animals that you’re looking for and being able to go off road and drive right up to animals like when we encountered a male lion and parked literally 3 meters from him.